 Still, while those experiments led O’Neill in fairly short order to pitch and get accepted his idea for Ballyhoo, Hollywood’s own route to Imphood would be more circuitous.
 When Activision bought Infocom in mid-1986, one of Jim Levy’s first requests was that they start making more games — many more in fact, to the tune of twice as many releases per year as had been their wont.
 To meet that demand, they would need more Imps, and hard experience had taught them that hiring people off the street and expecting them to learn this absolutely unique art form didn’t usually work, even if they had the money in the budget for it (which they really didn’t).
 But right there was Hollywood, who’d been testing games for three years now and thus knew the form about as intimately as anyone who hadn’t actually written a game before could.
 And this was Hollywood, whom everyone liked and appreciated.
 Wouldn’t it be nice for him to see his name on a box?
 Hadn’t he earned that through his years of many and varied services?
 If the door wasn’t quite held wide for him, it was certainly somewhat ajar.
 All he really had to do was saunter through with a half-decent idea.

 In a telling foreshadowing of how his game would end up being developed, even the initial idea wasn’t his.
 It was Liz Cyr-Jones, another tester who would be promoted to Hollywood’s old role of Lead Playtester upon his departure (how’s that for motivation?), who proposed making his game an extended homage to his long-standing nickname, so ingrained by now that The New Zork Times had taken to writing his name as “Dave” Hollywood Anderson.
-Hollywood Hijinx would be a scavenger hunt taking place on the mansion of your recently deceased Uncle Buddy and Aunt Hildegarde Burbank, B-movie moguls par deluxe.
+Hollywood Hijinx would be a scavenger hunt taking place on the mansion of your recently deceased Uncle Buddy and Aunt Hildegarde Burbank, B-movie moguls par excellence.
 According to the terms of their will, you need to find ten mementos from their movies in the course of a single night to inherit their fortune.
 It seemed a fun premise to Hollywood, perfectly suited to his own gaming predilections and experience — or, rather, his lack thereof.
 It was essentially a Zork set in the present day, the focus firmly on the puzzles that were to him the most interesting part of interactive fiction.
 The deserted, static grounds of the mansion would make the programming easier, while the played-for-laughs B-movie premise would let him liven them up with a bit of humor and atmosphere while being surreal enough that he didn’t need to worry too much about realism or plot or any of the rest of the stuff that Infocom’s preferred characterization of their games as “interactive fiction” normally implied.
 He pitched Jones’s idea, and, sure enough, it was accepted.
 Just like that, he was an Imp.

 While it would bear Hollywood Anderson’s name on its cover and it would certainly be him who had final say on the project, Hollywood Hijinx is one of the two Infocom games since the days of the original Zork that is best described as a true group effort.
 (The other would be their very next game, subject of my next article.
 Its development would take that path, however, for very different reasons.)
 Just about everyone in the testing department pitched in with ideas for puzzles and gags, treating it as a welcome chance to make a game of their own for a change instead of only breaking the games of others.
 But Hollywood’s collaborators also extended far beyond the testing people.
 The only really big fan of B-movies at Infocom — Hollywood himself barely even knew who Roger Corman was — was, perhaps surprisingly, “Professor” Brian Moriarty, on the surface at least the most serious and “literary” of all the Imps.
 He pitched in with lots of ideas to lend humor and texture to the game, and took the time to write some of Tinsel World, the dishy showbiz magazine that became the centerpiece of the feelies.
 Infocom’s packaging people reveled in their freedom from overly stringent Imp guidance to come up with much of the rest from their own whole cloth.
 Hollywood did most of the programming himself, but admits to spending a lot of time “running around the office groveling” to Steve Meretzky or Dave Lebling to help him when it got beyond “the basics” of ZIL.
 None of this should be taken as a dismissal of Hollywood’s ability, and certainly not as an accusation of dishonesty.
 A social animal if ever there was one, this was just his natural way of working.
 And, good guy that he was, everyone was more than happy to help.